 Value metrics inform you if marketing automation is positively impacting your process and bringing results.
 These metrics lay emphasis on monetization.
 Revenue generated, close rate on marketing sourced leads, and cost of investment vs. return on investment are few notable value metrics you should keep an eye on.

-Given the name “automation”, it may seem like your messaging and workflows will be generic, leading your actions to seem like spam.
+Given the name “automation,” it may seem like your messaging and workflows will be generic, making your actions seem like spam.

 While it is true that companies can adopt this technique in a spammy way that uses irrelevant content and approaches, marketing automation has the potential for even deeper personalization than you might realize.
 Using insights that you gain from customer data is what businesses need to adopt in their marketing automation strategy.

-This practice enables brands to present clear, relevant, and authentic content to customers.
-For this reason, lead generation and nurturing plays a key role in determining the leads that matter for your brand.
+This practice enables brands to present clear, relevant, and authentic content.
+For this reason, lead generation and nurturing play a key role in determining the leads that matter for your brand.
 After all, qualified leads are hard to find.
-With the help of marketing automation you can empower your business and ensure that only qualified leads make it through your marketing funnel.
+With the help of marketing automation, you can empower your business and ensure that only qualified leads make it through your marketing funnel.

-Businesses that are unfamiliar with automation may think that once they’ve set up their process and witness customer conversions that it is the end.
+Businesses unfamiliar with automation may think that once they’ve set up their process and witnessed customer conversions, it is the end.
 But this is not true.
 Businesses cannot thrive by only getting their customers to convert because a good marketing strategy derives value from prolonged customer engagement and loyalty.

 This is where customer lifetime value comes into play.
 Customer lifetime value (CLTV) is the total estimated value of a customer that purchases from your business throughout their lifetime.

 Why?
-Because the cost of acquiring a customer is five times more expensive than retaining an existing one and increasing your customer retention by a mere five percent can boost your profits from an incredible 25 percent to 95 percent.
+Because acquiring a customer is five times more expensive than retaining an existing one, increasing your customer retention by a mere five percent can boost your profits from an incredible 25 percent to 95 percent.

 Marketing automation empowers businesses to benefit from existing customers by giving them insights into customer behavioral patterns that may go unnoticed.
-By integrating this approach to their existing marketing processes, brands can delve deeper into their customers’ behavioral patterns, and offer more value.
+By integrating this approach into their existing marketing processes, brands can delve deeper into their customers’ behavioral patterns and offer more value.